Every B2B company wants to acquire customers and boost revenue. Therefore, sales reps are under a lot of pressure to deliver results.

 Challenge #4.
 Measuring ROI

-When we talk about challenges in B2B sales, measuring ROI is another bottleneck for B2B businesses.
+When we talk about challenges in B2B sales, measuring your return on investment (ROI) is another bottleneck.
 For salespeople, the primary result that businesses expect is healthy returns on your department budget.

 But how do you measure the impact of your activities on sales?
 Is it the meeting you had with them?
 Or the product demo?
-Or they’ve decided to purchase your product before marketers even sent them over?
+Or that they’ve decided to purchase your product before marketers even sent them over?

 Possible solutions

-- Ensure you track activities that directly link to sales: it’s critical to note activities that directly link to sales.
+• Ensure you track activities that directly link to sales: It’s critical to note activities that directly link to sales.
 For instance, if a buyer decides to buy after a sales call, you can record the last touch.
-Note that this is not foolproof since other factors contribute to their conversion.
+(Note that this is not foolproof since other factors contribute to their conversion.)

 RELATED: Analyze the ROI of your marketing efforts with these 11 smart strategies